mmiv-center/HeatEquation/README.md

       = Quantize the output into N different regions of equal volume.
    [ -n ]
-      = Export the unit normal vector and the unit binormal vector per voxel (gradient is the tangent vector) Command fields:
+      = Export the unit normal vector and the unit binormal vector per voxel (gradient is the tangent vector) [ -f ]
+      = Specify the file format for the vector fields.
+Can be -f nrrd (default) or -f vtk or another format supported by itk.
+ Command fields:
    < infile >
       = Input mask (nifti or other file format understood by itk)